wereHamster/github-influx-bridge/README.md

  - **HOOKPATH**: The path where the hook accepts events.
 This is optional, when not specified then this default is used: `webhook`.

+ - **SECRET_TOKEN**: The secret token which is used to verify the payload.
+   Consult the [GitHub documentation][securing-webhooks] how to configure the secret token on GitHub.

 Example: